paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/scripts/incident-demo.md

 # incident-demo.sh

-Runs a complete SRE incident simulation demo.
-Simulates a memory leak, shows detection/diagnosis/resolution steps, and triggers AI-powered analysis using AWS Bedrock.
-This is the main demo script for the YouTube presentation.
+Complete SRE incident demonstration script that walks through a full incident lifecycle including simulation, detection, diagnosis, resolution, and verification.
+Now includes integrated AI analysis using AWS Bedrock as the final phase.
+Captures comprehensive logs and metrics throughout the incident for AI analysis, and automatically runs Bedrock analysis at the end to provide intelligent root cause analysis and recommendations.